harness/developer-hub/docs/platform/12_Variables-and-Expressions/expression-v2.md

 </details>

-### Fetch the status of all combinations of stage named stageWithMatrix
+### Fetch the status of all combinations of a stage named stageWithMatrix

 Use the following expression to fetch the status of all combinations of a stage named `stageWithMatrix`: